evanbaisden/chips/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
+## Contact
-Evan Baisden
+- Evan Baisden
-LinkedIn
+- LinkedIn
-Email: ehbaisden@gmail.com
+- Email: ehbaisden@gmail.com
-Phone: (813) 361-2252